snacktavish/TreeUpdatingComparison/TreeComparison.md

 *Make sure your mappings were saved!
 If you don't 'accept' matches, they don't download.*

-Download the zip file to your laptop.
+Download the zip file to your laptop (renaming it through the browser doens't currently work).
 Extract the files.
 Take a look at the human readable version (output/main.csv).